Accessibility

 If availability permits, we have a limited number of wheelchairs available for use by our guests with disabilities.
 These are located at the Grand Georgian, Blue Mountain Inn, and Westin Trillium House Blue Mountain.
 Please speak with the Front Office Supervisor at either of these locations for more information.

-During our summer operation, service animals are permitted access to the Open-Air Gondola; however, in the event of an emergency, the service animal will be the last to be evacuated from the lift, as per our standard operating procedures.
+During our summer operation, service animals are permitted access to the Open-Air Gondola with proper documentation; however, in the event of an emergency, the service animal will be the last to be evacuated from the lift, as per our standard operating procedures.

 During the winter operation, larger service animals (i.e., guide dogs) are not permitted on the chairlifts, as per our standard operating procedures.